REACHING THE WRITE MINDS is a playwriting workshop available throughout the school year to high schools and middle schools.

 - begin creation of a scene

-Upon completion of this seminar with a Coterie professional playwright/facilitator, promising participants, 8th grade and older, may be selected to develop their plays in The Coterie's Young Playwrights' Roundtable.
+Upon completion of this seminar with a Coterie professional playwright/facilitator, promising participants, 8th grade and older, may be nominated and interviewed to develop their plays in The Coterie's Young Playwrights' Roundtable.

 "Now when I write, I think a lot more about detail...
 I'm more confident in my writing."